 In a blog post earlier this year we measured how Lambda adoption of Graviton was growing very rapidly.
 For this report we can report that Lambda costs were consistently above 50% on Graviton, a marked victory for customers looking for savings on Lambda.

 Could Graviton adoption on Lambda grow even more?
 We think so.
 All programming languages in Lambda are now supported by Graviton.
 The last movers will be those with custom containers who may need to recompile or switch libraries to shift to Graviton.Tweet

-Q1 Vantage Cloud Cost Report directly in your inbox.
+Get the upcoming 2023 Q1 Cloud Cost Report directly in your inbox.